The history of the Charles I of Bourbon's royal residence, since its construction to the present day.

 The palace was built in Baroque style.
 The building has 5 floors, 1200 rooms with an area of about 47,000 m².
 It has a rectangular shape and it continues inside forming a cross and 4 large courtyards with an area of about 3.800 m² each one.

 In some drone photos we can see spectacular and breathtaking images, because the whole complex (palace and garden) has an huge violin shape.
-(Source photo: Repubblica.it)
+(Source photo: Casertaweb)

 Charles of Bourbon, King of Naples (1716-1788), wanted a beautiful residence as much as the French of Versailles, he then gave the task to realize it to the architect Luigi Vanvitelli, who started the works in 1751.
 His successor to the kingdom of Naples was his son Ferdinand IV of Bourbon, who continued the work.
 Luigi Vanvitelli worked on it for years, until his death in 1773.

-From that moment there were other architects who continued the work: among them his son Carlo Vanvitelli.
+From that moment there were other architects who continued the work on the Royal palace of Caserta, among them Carlo Vanvitelli, son of Luigi.
 It was then completed by the architect Gaetano Genovese in 1848.

 It took almost 100 years to complete it.
-But the Palace was inhabited since 1780.
+But the Royal palace of Caserta was inhabited since 1780.

-In 1799 the Parthenopean Republic was born, the palace of Caserta and other properties were expropriated to the Bourbons.
+In 1799 the Parthenopean Republic was born, so the Royal palace of Caserta and other properties were expropriated to the Bourbons.
 Many works of arts, precious objects and valuable furniture were also stolen.

 In 1806 Napoleon Bonaparte conquered the kingdom of Naples and he made his own brother, Joseph, the King of Naples, who made the royal palace of Caserta his new residence.